The Promise states:

 However, we hear from the Care Experienced community through participation and advocacy evidence, including our National Advocacy Helpline, that Care Experienced adults are being left to struggle and are still facing stark inequalities in areas including health, socio-economic deprivation, education and employment and housing.

 Throughout the summer of 2023, we surveyed over 200 Care Experienced people across Scotland.
-We heard from them on several issues and found that
+We heard from them on several issues and found that…

-Our calls for change
+Our Calls for Change

-Extra protection for Care Experienced people of all ages to access their rights.
+Extra protection for Care Experienced people of all ages to access their rights

 Rights for Care Experienced people must be laid out in policy and legislation to address the additional barriers they face.
 Support to realise their rights must be available from the cradle to the grave.
 When these rights are not being met, there needs to be simple and accessible routes to justice to ensure they are upheld.

-Independent, relationship-based, lifelong advocacy for every Care Experienced person in Scotland who needs it.
+Independent, relationship-based, lifelong advocacy for every Care Experienced person

 Everyone experiences different hardships and struggles throughout their lifetime.
 During these tough times, people typically rely on different support networks.
 If they’re having issues at work they could work with a trade union, if they need some support with legal issues they can access a lawyer.
 In some circumstances, family and friends can also help provide emotional support and help people have their voices heard.
+For Care Experienced people, there are often many voices that surround them, such as social workers, carers and service providers, all with their own interests.
+Everyone in our community must have the support they need to navigate life.
+Independent advocates can provide that support by helping make sure Care Experienced people are informed of their options, rights and ensuring they have their voices heard.
+In 2025, we launched our Action on Advocacy campaign calling for the right to independent advocacy for every Care Experienced person who needs it, and after decades of campaigning and calling for change by the community, this right is now included in the Children (Care, Care Experience and Services Planning) (Scotland) Bill.

 Campaign Reports